-From my childhood, I remember making the most decadent, delicious, and RICH flourless chocolate cake recipe.
-I can still picture in my mind helping my grandmother put ganache on the top of the cake and sneaking a little off the top with my finger when she wasn’t looking.
+When I was a kid, I remember making the most decadent, delicious, and rich flourless chocolate cake.
+I helped my grandmother put ganache on the top, and sneaked a little off the top with my finger when she wasn’t looking.
 We always called that kind of sampling “quality control tasting.”

-Now that I am an adult, I still find this type of confection universally appealing – I mean, who doesn’t like a rich chocolate cake?
-For me, a great go-to dessert for guests is a flourless cake – similar to my grandmother’s – topped with a side of homemade whipped cream and fresh raspberries.
-And there’s the added bonus of it being a super quick and easy recipe, plus it is gluten free.
+I still love this type of confection.
+I mean, who doesn’t like chocolate?
+For me, it’s a great go-to dessert for guests – similar to my grandmother’s – topped with a side of homemade whipped cream and fresh raspberries.
+And there’s the added bonus of it being a super quick and easy recipe.
+Plus it is gluten free.

-Instead of just baking the cake in a traditional oven like grandma used to, I wanted to see what kind of results I would get baking it in a CVap® Cook & Hold Oven.
+Instead of just baking it in a traditional oven like grandma’s, I wanted to see what kind of results I would get baking it in a CVap® Cook and Hold Oven.
 So I devised a challenge for myself in order to compare the two.

-I made a double batch of flourless chocolate cake and placed equal amounts of the batter in individual, fluted removable-bottom tart pans.
-I set the CVap at 160 +10 browning and the conventional oven at 350°F.
+I made a double batch of the batter and placed equal amounts in individual, fluted removable-bottom tart pans.
+I set the CVap oven at 160°F Vapor/350°F Air (legacy 160°F +10 browning) and the conventional oven at 350°F.

 The results were very interesting!
-The cake in the CVap oven baked in 16 minutes, while the cake in the conventional oven took almost 20 minutes.
+The cake in the CVap oven baked in 16 minutes.
+The cake in the conventional oven took almost 20 minutes.
 More importantly, when I had three adults conduct a blind taste test, they all preferred the cake baked in the CVap oven!
 Some of the comments about CVap flourless cake were that it “had a chocolatier taste,” “the texture was lighter and smoother,” and “the top exterior top was more eye appealing.”